loioladev/nvim-config/README.md

 # nvim-config

-My configuration files for neovim
+My configuration files for Neovim.
+I used it only in Termux, because I had problems installing it in the bash terminal.